Fleek-PIatform/website/src/content/blog/learn/understanding-ipfs-storage-fleek/index.md

 ## **Use cases of IPFS storage**

-### **Fleek's adoption of onchain storage**
+### **Fleek's adoption of distributed storage**

-<u>[Fleek](https://fleek.xyz/blog/announcements/fleek-move-to-decentralized-storage/)</u> has transitioned from centralized storage to a onchain setup using IPFS, Filecoin, and Arweave.
+<u>[Fleek](https://fleek.xyz/blog/announcements/fleek-move-to-decentralized-storage/)</u> has transitioned from centralized storage to a distributed setup using IPFS, Filecoin, and Arweave.
 This shift enhances data availability and aligns with the principles of Web3.
 By separating IPFS content addressing from the storage layer, Fleek benefits from improved cost efficiency and reliability, ensuring that their web services remain robust and scalable.

 **Key benefits for Fleek:**

-- **Enhanced data availability**: By using an onchain storage model, Fleek ensures that data is always accessible, even if some nodes are down.
+- **Enhanced data availability**: By using a distributed storage model, Fleek ensures that data is always accessible, even if some nodes are down.
-- **Alignment with Web3 principles**: Onchain storage aligns with the core principles of Web3, promoting a more open and democratic internet.
+- **Alignment with Web3 principles**: Distributed storage aligns with the core principles of Web3, promoting a more open and democratic internet.
-- **Cost efficiency**: Leveraging onchain storage can reduce operational costs compared to traditional centralized storage solutions.
+- **Cost efficiency**: Leveraging distributed storage can reduce operational costs compared to traditional centralized storage solutions.

 **How Fleek implemented IPFS:**

 - **Separation of IPFS content addressing and storage**: Fleek uses IPFS for content addressing and Filecoin and Arweave for the storage layer.
-- **Improved scalability**: The onchain approach allows Fleek to scale its storage needs more efficiently.
+- **Improved scalability**: The distributed approach allows Fleek to scale its storage needs more efficiently.

-**Fleek’s move to onchain storage**: For more detailed insights into Fleek’s adoption of IPFS storage, <u>[read here](https://fleek.xyz/blog/announcements/fleek-move-to-decentralized-storage/)</u>.
+**Fleek’s move to distributed storage**: For more detailed insights into Fleek’s adoption of IPFS storage, <u>[read here](https://fleek.xyz/blog/announcements/fleek-move-to-decentralized-storage/)</u>.

 ---